evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 #### Traffic to inactive slot

-With this setup in place, when I do the following request
+With this setup in place, when I call "inactive" frontend

 ```bash
 curl --get https://api29cc67d2.foo-bar.org/foo